projectdiscovery/cloudlist/README.md

   aws_secret_key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
   # aws_session_token session token for temporary security credentials retrieved via STS (optional)
   aws_session_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-- # provider is the name of the provider (Google Cloud Platform)
+- provider: gcp # provider is the name of the provider
-  provider: gcp
   # profile is the name of the provider profile
   id: logs
   # gcp_service_account_key is the minified json of a google cloud service account with list permissions
   gcp_service_account_key: '{xxxxxxxxxxxxx}'

-- # provider is the name of the provider
+- provider: azure # provider is the name of the provider
-  provider: azure
   # id is the name of the provider id
   id: staging
   # client_id is the client ID of registered application of the azure account (not requuired if using cli auth)